CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/tutorials/pybgpstream.md

 ## Accessing live stream data sources ##   {% verbatim %}{#live-streams}{% endverbatim %}

-In this example, we show how to use pybgpstream to access real-time stream data from RouteViews and RIPE RIS.
-The example programs print out real-time BGP updates received from RouteViews BMP Stream (`routeivews-stream`) and RIPE RIS Live (`ris-live`).
+In this example, we show how to use pybgpstream to access live data streams from Route Views and RIPE RIS.
+The example programs print out real-time BGP updates received from Route Views BMP Stream (`routeivews-stream`) and RIPE RIS Live (`ris-live`).

-To access these live stream data sources are as simple as setting the `project` or `projects` field to `routeviews-stream` or `ris-live` when initiating a `BGPStream` object in your script.
+Accessing these live stream data sources is as simple as setting the `project` or `projects` field to `routeviews-stream` or `ris-live` when initiating a `BGPStream` object in your script.

 ### Route Views Stream